eonil/CocoaProgrammaticHowtoCollection/README.md

 	-	NSTableViewExample.
 How to make view-based `NSTableView` with reused component views.
 	-	NSToolbar.
 How to make and use `NSToolbar` within an `NSWindow` properly.
 	-	ApplicationMenu.
 How to replicate system-default Cocoa app menu.
+	-	NSTextViewWithCustomInactiveSelectionBackgroundColor.
+How to use custom inactive selection background color with `NSTextView`.

 -	ComponentUsagesInObjectiveC